-All decisions will be reserved.
-The Appellant will be notified in writing by registered mail within 180 days after the assessment notices were sent out or by the date set by the Ministry of Government Relations following an extension request by the board. a) Simplified Appeals
+All decisions will be reserved (delivered at a later date).
+The Appellant will be notified in writing by registered mail within 180 days after the assessment notices were sent out or by the date set by the Ministry of Government Relations following an extension request by the Board.

+a) Simplified Appeals